Adedoyin-Emmanuel/codesharp/README.md

 ### Usage 🧰

+Before using CodeSharp, make sure you're in a C# or .NET related workspace.
+Otherwise it wouldn't work.
+See why [Here](##Features)

 1. Right-click on a folder or within the file explorer and select "New C# File". ![Context Menu Illustration](./md/image-1.png)
 2. Choose the type of file you want to generate (e.g., Class, Interface, etc.).
 3. Enter the desired name for the file.